“Oh give me a home where the buffalo roam…”

 What was left of the Native American population was moved to designated reservations.

-The white man had successfully cleared the land of the American buffalo and the Native American Indian.
-The way was made clear for commerce and cattle.
+The white man had successfully and simultaneously cleared the land of the American bison and the Native American Indian.